 Human rights, forced labour and the supply chain.
 Time to review your ICP21 October 2020 Price: £99.00

-As the US government cracks down on alleged forced labour and other human rights abuses around the world — China’s Xinjiang Uyghur Autonomous Region is a recent, high-profile example — with aggressive measures, including import bans, economic sanctions and export controls (with further legislation proposed), all companies should take a fresh look at how their existing compliance programs need to adapt to navigate the commercial and legal impacts of these restrictions.
+As the US government cracks down on alleged forced labour and other human rights abuses around the world — China’s Xinjiang Uyghur Autonomous Region is a high-profile example — with aggressive measures, including import bans, economic sanctions and export controls, all companies should take a fresh look at how their existing compliance programs need to adapt to navigate the commercial and legal impacts of these restrictions.

 Take the necessary steps